 Bionano’s SP kits require 1.5 * 10^6 cells (blood, cell lines and BMA) or 10 – 30 mg of tissue as input.
 UHMW DNA is isolated in about four hours using a lyse, bind, and wash process, and novel paramagnetic disks.

-Bionano has partnered with the Hamilton Company to deliver the world’s first automated platform for the isolation of ultra-high molecular weight DNA: The Hamilton Long String Vantage.
+Bionano has partnered with the Hamilton Company to deliver the world’s first automated platform for the isolation of ultra-high molecular weight DNA: The Hamilton Long String Star V.

-The Long String Vantage is an assay -ready workstation that functions seamlessly with Bionano’s G2.LS DNA Isolation Kits.
-Using a single Long String Vantage platform, a single operator can isolate UHMW DNA from 24 samples per day.
+The Long String Star V is an assay-ready workstation that functions seamlessly with Bionano’s G2.LS DNA Isolation kits.
+Using a single Long String Star V platform, a single operator can isolate UHMW DNA from 24 samples per day.

-Bionano SP kits for use with the Long String Vantage are coming soon in 2023.
+Bionano SP kits for use with the Long String Star V are coming soon in 2023.